grandsmile/2026-iclr-blogpost/_posts/2026-04-27-illusion-of-mastery.md

 ### 3.2 Generating Diverse, Contamination-Resistant Tasks

 Simply instructing an LLM to "generate 100 new questions" often yields repetitive, low-quality output.
 A robust generative framework must follow a structured pipeline ensuring both diversity (to prevent memorization) and validity (to ensure fairness).
-Based on recent cutting-edge research in generative evaluation [@mcu; @dynabench; @procegen; @kumo; @unicode], we can distill diversity into two main directions:
+Based on recent cutting-edge research in generative evaluation <d-cite key="mcu,dynabench,procegen,kumo,unicode"></d-cite>, we can distill diversity into two main directions:

 #### 3.2.1 Inter-task Diversity: The Breadth of Knowledge
 This dimension represents coverage across distinct domains.
 Just as a student must study Math, History, and Science, an AI agent must be tested across different domains.
-Inter-task diversity has long been valued in static datasets (e.g., the ALE benchmark [@ALE] with 55 different games).
-Generative evaluation frameworks maintain this breadth: for instance, MCU spans 11 major categories and 41 subcategories (e.g., Combat, Farming) [@mcu], UniCode organizes tasks by 15 algorithmic tags (e.g., Dynamic Programming) [@unicode], and KUMO generates scenarios across 100 distinct domains [@kumo].
+Inter-task diversity has long been valued in static datasets (e.g., the ALE benchmark <d-cite key="ALE"></d-cite> with 55 different games).
+Generative evaluation frameworks maintain this breadth: for instance, MCU spans 11 major categories and 41 subcategories (e.g., Combat, Farming) <d-cite key="mcu"></d-cite>, UniCode organizes tasks by 15 algorithmic tags (e.g., Dynamic Programming) <d-cite key="unicode"></d-cite>, and KUMO generates scenarios across 100 distinct domains <d-cite key="kumo"></d-cite>.
 This prevents models from becoming narrow specialists.

 #### 3.2.2 Intra-task Diversity: The Depth of Variation
 This often-overlooked dimension refers to generating variations within a single task type—tasks that share a goal but differ in their initial states or parameters.
 Using ALE as an example: typically, a game level's layout is fixed, allowing an agent to memorize a specific trajectory.
 However, this is where generative evaluation truly shines: it enables state space explosion.
 Consider this comparison: adding 100 different game levels merely requires the model to memorize 100 separate solutions.
 However, when introducing intra-task diversity, e.g., identifying 10 control variables for a game level (monster count, enemy health, inventory tools, etc.), each with 5 possible values, the state space grows to $10^5$ distinct configurations.
 This dramatically raises the difficulty of rote memorization and encourages generalized problem-solving.

 {% include figure.liquid path="assets/img/2026-04-27-illusion-of-mastery/figure5.png" class="img-fluid" caption="Figure 5.
 The Procgen benchmark expands intra-task diversity, increasing the state space to massive magnitudes (x-axis).
-As observed, only when the state space exceeds a certain threshold can we truly measure generalization performance (where training and testing curves converge) [@procegen]." %}
+As observed, only when the state space exceeds a certain threshold can we truly measure generalization performance (where training and testing curves converge) <d-cite key=\"procegen\"></d-cite>." %}

 ### 3.3 Discovering Novel Reasoning Patterns

 However, not all task variables are effective.
 A common pitfall is generating variables that alter superficial aspects without creating new reasoning challenges.
-Research from UniCode [@unicode] reveals that sampling seed questions and merely changing the "story background" variable without altering the core logic does not result in significant performance differences.
+Research from UniCode <d-cite key="unicode"></d-cite> reveals that sampling seed questions and merely changing the "story background" variable without altering the core logic does not result in significant performance differences.
 For example: when converted a card-game queue/stack simulation into an operating-system scheduling scenario (different narrative, same logic).
 This indicates that textual diversity alone is a solved problem for advanced LLMs and is not an "effective variable" for rigorous evaluation.

 {% include figure.liquid path="assets/img/2026-04-27-illusion-of-mastery/figure6.png" class="img-fluid" caption="Figure 6.
 Modifying superficial text variables yields no performance gap between 'seed' and 'shadow' questions.
-In contrast, variables that alter core algorithm logic or introduce new knowledge combinations (CodeGenQS) create a substantial performance drop, proving they generate novel reasoning patterns [@unicode]." %}
+In contrast, variables that alter core algorithm logic or introduce new knowledge combinations (CodeGenQS) create a substantial performance drop, proving they generate novel reasoning patterns <d-cite key=\"unicode\"></d-cite>." %}

 Therefore, the key is to identify "effective variables"—factors where a model's generalization is prone to break down.
 Current approaches often use expert intuition: decompose a task into candidate variables, and adjust one at a time while keeping others fixed.
 If a variable causes significant performance variation, it signals incomplete generalization and qualifies as effective.
 By identifying the right set of such variables, we unlock an infinite array of unique test cases, each embodying a novel reasoning pattern.